Todd Rasmussen: Career

-Rasmussen had been assigned to Andrews Air Force Base just before September 11, 2001, and soon after began caring for the injured returning from Afghanistan at Walter Reed Army Medical Center.
+Rasmussen had been assigned to Andrews Air Force Base just before the 11 September attacks, and soon after began caring for the injured returning from Afghanistan at Walter Reed Army Medical Center.
 He began a series of deployments to the Air Force Theater Hospital on Balad Air Base as well as Bagram Air Base and the Afghan National Army Hospital in Kabul, Afghanistan.
 During this time in the Air Force, he initiated a research and innovation program aimed at developing a better understanding of vascular injury, hemorrhage control and shock as well as new approaches to managing these conditions.

 Rasmussen has led surgical and casualty training missions in Morocco, Pakistan, and Russia, and his research efforts have resulted in hundreds of publications, including two textbooks, the Handbook of Patient Care in Vascular Diseases and the third and fourth editions of Rich's Vascular Trauma.
 He co-authored "Vascular Injury Rates in the Wars in Iraq and Afghanistan", in which he wrote that the frequency of vascular injury on the battlefield has increased by a factor of five between Vietnam and the later wars.
 Rasmussen was also one of the investigators in the Military Application of Tranexamic Acid in Trauma Resuscitation Study (MATTERS), which was a collaboration with British researchers on the use of tranexamic acid (TXA) in patients with severe bleeding.
 The study indicated that patients treated with TXA survived twice as often as those who did not receive the drug.

 Rasmussen is a co-inventor of resuscitative endovascular balloon occlusion of the aorta (REBOA), a minimally invasive approach used to sustain blood pressure and control bleeding in severely injured and shocked patients.
 The ER-REBOA catheter has been used thousands of times in the U.S. and around the world.